Children of the Revolution (song)

-"Children of the Revolution" is a song by T. Rex, written by Marc Bolan.
-It was a UK No. 2 hit single in September 1972.
-The song broke their sequence of four official single releases all reaching No. 1 on the UK Singles Chart ("Hot Love", "Get It On", "Telegram Sam", "Metal Guru").
+"Children of the Revolution" is a song by English rock band T. Rex, written by Marc Bolan.
+It was a UK number 2 hit single in September 1972.
+The song broke their sequence of four official single releases all reaching number 1 on the UK Singles Chart ("Hot Love", "Get It On", "Telegram Sam" and "Metal Guru", although unofficial releases "Jeepster" and "Debora" had only reached number 2 and 7 respectively), although it did reach the summit position on the New Musical Express and Melody Maker charts, becoming the last T. Rex single to do so on any UK chart.
 It did not receive a regular album release.

 Recording

 "Children of the Revolution"

-"Children of the Revolution" was first recorded at Ascot Sound Studios for the film Born to Boogie, and featured Elton John on piano and Ringo Starr on a drum kit.

-A longer version of the song, at over twelve minutes in length, was recorded on 31 March 1972 at Copenhagen's Rosenberg Studios during sessions for the band's third album The Slider.
+A studio rehearsal of the song, at over twelve minutes in length, was recorded on 31 March 1972 at Copenhagen's Rosenberg Studios during sessions for the band's third album The Slider.
 Flo & Eddie, formerly of the Turtles, contribute backing vocals to this version of the release.
 The tape box contained the note that the jam was "for the attention of Ringo".

+"Children of the Revolution" was next recorded on 6 April 1972 at Apple Studios for the film Born to Boogie, featuring Elton John on piano and Ringo Starr on a drum kit, along with a cover of Little Richard's "Tutti Frutti".

-The recording of the single version of the song began during the sessions for the Tanx album in August 1972.
-The track was mixed at Air Studios in mid August before being release on 8 September.
+The recording of the single version of the song began during the initial sessions for the Tanx album in August 1972.
+The track was mixed at Air Studios in mid August before being released on 8 September.